7 Day – Around Iceland Tour

 Jarðböð spa, is naturally heated man-made lagoon, with mineral-rich waters known for their health-giving properties.

-We arrive in Akureyri.
+Arrive in Akureyri.
 City tour and dinner on your own.
 Overnight in Akureyri.

 KIRKJUFELL AND KIRKJUFELL WATERFALL